 Caithness is in the furthest north-east corner of the British mainland, separated from the Orkney islands by a few miles of sea across the Pentland Firth.
 Whilst part of the Highland region administratively, it has a different character to the rest of the Highlands, being largely lowland!
 In the west of the county blanket bog and peatlands abound and form the eastern part of the Flow Country that extends west into Sutherland.
 In the east there is less peat and more farming.
 The land is rolling and populated.

-Please enjoy the photos, click on them to find out more.
+Please enjoy the photos and hopefully be inspired, click on them to find out more.
 Purchase prints or other products featuring our images in a wide range of sizes and media at our online store at Redbubble.

 Interested in visiting or finding out more about Caithness and Orkney?
 Search for accommodation at Booking.com.

 Read reviews and make bookings via TripAdvisor.

 See & read more about Caithness from our blog: